-To display this section, click the Show button (🐷) and select Advanced Physics Options.
+To display this section, click the Show More Options button ( 🐷 ) and select Advanced Physics Options in the Show More Options dialog box.

 Here, you can select the Electromagnetic Stress Tensor to be used in the coupling.
 The following options are available: